Scott Monument

 The Scott Monument is a Victorian Gothic monument to Scottish author Sir Walter Scott.
-It is the second largest monument to a writer in the world after the José Martí monument in Havana.
+It is the second-largest monument to a writer in the world after the José Martí monument in Havana.
 It stands in Princes Street Gardens in Edinburgh, opposite the former Jenners building on Princes Street and near Edinburgh Waverley Railway Station, which is named after Scott's Waverley novels.

 Design and concept

 The tower is 200 ft 6 in high and has viewing platforms reached by a series of spiral staircases giving panoramic views of central Edinburgh and its surroundings.
 The highest platform is reached by a total of 287 steps.
 It is built from Binny sandstone quarried near Ecclesmachan in West Lothian.

-It is placed on axis with South St. David Street, the main street leading off St. Andrew Square to Princes Street, and is a focal point within that vista, its scale being large enough to screen the Old Town behind.
-Its location appears more random when seen from the south side and Princes Street Gardens, but it dominates the eastern section of the gardens through its scale and elevated position.
+It is placed on axis with South St David Street, one of the two streets leading off St Andrew Square to Princes Street, and is a focal point within that vista, its scale being large enough to screen the Old Town behind.
+Its size and elevated position cause it to dominate the eastern section of the Princes Street Gardens.